Left Handed Guitar Fretboard Notes Diagram

 Keep in mind the note sequence mentioned above and take it one string at a time – before you know it you’ll have the entire fretboard under your belt!

-Hungry for more left handed guitar tuition?
-Check out our Lessons Section!
+Hungry for more left-handed guitar tuition?
+Check out my Lessons Section!

 A Sticky Version!